 Early arrivals can check out Old South Winery’s muscadine creations weekdays between 10 a.m. and 5 p.m.

 Tucked away off the banks of the Mississippi River, Charboneau Distillery makes rum using locally sourced raw sugar and molasses, with tours Friday evening from 5-8 p.m. and Saturday from noon to 6 p.m.
-Tours begin upstairs at King’s Tavern (pictured), a flatbread and craft cocktail hotspot next door, in the oldest remaining building in the former Mississippi Territory.
+Tours begin upstairs at King’s Tavern (pictured right), a flatbread and craft cocktail hotspot next door, in the oldest remaining building in the former Mississippi Territory.
 If you’re still feeling the spirit, join a Candlelight Ghost Tour at Glenfield Plantation at 7 p.m. or 8:30 p.m., guided by descendants of those who lived at Glenfield.

 Franklin Street Finds & Downtown Delights